AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 ⸻

-4. Azure Sentiment Integration
+4.4 Azure Sentiment Integration

-The bot uses Azure’s Text Analytics client:
+The bot uses Azure’s Text Analytics client to analyze message sentiment.

+Imports:

 from azure.ai.textanalytics import TextAnalyticsClient from azure.core.credentials import AzureKeyCredential

-It calls:
+Sentiment Call:

 client.analyze_sentiment([text])

-Example response:
+Sample Response:

 Sentiment: Positive (pos=0.95, neu=0.03, neg=0.02)

-If credentials are missing, it raises a clear runtime error.
+If the credentials are missing, the bot raises a clear runtime error so the issue is visible during local testing.

 ⸻

-Setup and Installation (macOS)
+5. Setup and Installation (macOS)

 Step 1.
 Clone or unzip the repository